losol/eventuras/Docs/Specification/Registration.md

 Registration of users is a main focus of the solution.
 It should be simple, and have an attractive layout.

 ## Business user story
 * As a web site visitor I find information about events and extra products and may register for attending events, so that I could enhance my knowledge.

 ## User stories
 * As a web site visitor I could register for an event so that I may attend it.
 * As a web site visitor I could overview over extra products
 * As a web site visitor I may book extra products as dinners and adventures so that I have a great time when attending the course
+* As a web site visitor I receive an email with a link to confirm my registration so that nobody else is registering with my email.
+* As a web site visitor I receive an final email confirmation on my order so that I know I could attend the event.

 ## Success criteria
 * The user fills out all necessary information